VictorBarbosa/CognitionLearn-bkp-rust/cognition-brain/docs/ML-Agents-Overview.md

   training agents to operate in a complex game or simulation.
 In this case, it might be more efficient and practical to create a purpose-built training scene.
-The ML-Agents Toolkit includes an ML-Agents Unity SDK (`com.unity.ml-agents` package) that enables you to transform any Unity scene into a learning environment by defining the agents and their behaviors.
+The ML-Agents Toolkit includes an ML-Agents Unity SDK (`com.unity.cognition-learn` package) that enables you to transform any Unity scene into a learning environment by defining the agents and their behaviors.
 - **Python Low-Level API** - which contains a low-level Python interface for interacting and manipulating a learning environment.
 Note that, unlike the